 Print or screen?

 Well… BOTH!
-We will give you the opportunity to take a printed program with the outline of worship, and to follow the service using a screen up front.
+We will give you the opportunity to take a printed program in the morning worship with the outline of worship, and to follow the service using a screen up front.
 Words for hymns/songs are usually on the screen, however hymnals and songbooks, or sheet music are available to those who like to see the musical notes!

 The Lord’s Supper/EUCHARIST